What is Zinc?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-It is not known whether zinc sulfate passes into breast milk or if it could harm a nursing baby.
+It is not known whether Zinc passes into breast milk or if it could harm a nursing baby.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

 Take Zinc with a full glass of water.

 Take Zinc with food if it upsets your stomach.